aws-samples/amazon-sagemaker-secure-mlops/README.md

 #### Step 2: Deploy a Data Science environment

 The step 2 CloudFormation template (`env-main.yaml`) provides two deployment options:
-+ **Deploy Studio into a new VPC**: This option provisions a new AWS network infrastruture consisting of:
++ **Deploy Studio into a new VPC**: This option provisions a new AWS network infrastructure consisting of:
    - VPC
    - private subnet in each AZ
    - optional public subnet in each AZ.
 The public subnets are provisioned only if you chose to create NAT gateways